litipying/learning-platform/README.md

 - ⚛️ React frontend with audio playback and chat functionality
 - 🐳 Docker support for easy deployment
 - 🧠 Gemini AI for content and image generation
+- 🎵 ElevenLabs for text-to-speech and speech-to-text conversion

 ## Prerequisites